beigeforce/isitcaturday.com/README.md

 ## Credit ##

-Code was created by hailthemelody, with usage of the Cat API http://thecatapi.com/ for images/video.
+Code was created by beigeforce (previously known as hailthemelody), with usage of the Cat API http://thecatapi.com/ for images/video.